In silico Drug Design: some concepts & tools

 Drug discovery, chemical biology & precision medicine

-There are many in silico tools to carry out, for instance, ADMET predictions, binding pocket analysis, predict protein-protein interaction binding site, analyse PPI network, drug repositioning, predict the 3D structure of a macromolecule, graft a sugar onto a protein structure, peptide docking, systems pharmacology, adverse drug reaction predictions, compound collection annotation, virtual screening, analysis of point mutations observed in patients (instead of mutation, variation is nowadays most often used), protein docking...
+There are many in silico tools in the field, for instance, to predict ADMET properties, ligand binding pockets, protein-protein interaction interface,...for drug repositioning or repurposing... to predict the 3D structure of a macromolecule, graft a sugar onto a protein structure, dock peptides, perform virtual screening, investigate point mutations observed in patients, for protein docking...simulation...machine learning methods...
+Antibody/vaccine design...

-If you are new to the field, here are some general ideas: the first step is to define the in silico tools you need.
+In a first step, it is important to select the in silico tools needed.
 This is directly linked to the type of questions you want to address, the type of project, the stage of the project and the data that you have to start with.
-In some cases, in silico approaches can not really help initially, some experiments have to be performed first and then, in silico prediction engines will become very valuable.
-In other situations, you need to start both at the same time, in vitro and in silico experiments while in other situations, in silico study can come first (notion of parallel integration of the approaches, iterative integration like experimental and then silico and then experimental while focused integration starts with silico to filter out unwanted molecules...).
+In some cases, in silico approaches can not really help initially, some experiments have to be performed first and then, in silico tools take over and then back to vitro/vivo.

 About 90% of projects entering clinical trials fail

-If your project is about target-based screening, you may need the 3D structure of your target.
-You can check the PDB to find some experimental 3D structures (Xray or NMR in general).
-If not, you can try to predict the 3D structure, for instance via comparative model building (over 35 million structures can be built, yet there are in 2019 about 200 million sequences in UniProt).
-You can find many valuable standalone and online servers in the Shortlist page and in the sections Modeling Molecules, Simulations, etc. These belong to the overall field of Structural bioinformatics.
+If your project is about target-based screening, you will need one or several 3D structure.
+You can check the PDB to find some experimental 3D structures (Xray or NMR, Cryo-EM).
+If not, you can try to predict the 3D structure, for instance via comparative model building (e,g., online tool such as SWISS-MODEL) or you can use AlphaFold or RoseTTAfold or related.
+You can find many valuable standalone and online servers in the Shortlist page and in the sections Modeling Molecules, Simulations, etc. There are also tools to predict the 3D structures of RNA, DNA....
+These tools somewhat belong to the field of structural bioinformatics or AI-powered structural bioinformatics.